$t$-Structures on stable derivators and Grothendieck hearts: Finiteness conditions and directed colimits in the heart

 The three notions relate as follows.

-\begin{proposition} Let $\t=(\U,\Sigma\V)$ be a $t$-structure in $\mathcal{D}$ and consider the following conditions: \begin{enumerate}[\textup(1\textup)] {\textup{\arabic{enumi}}} \item $\t$ compactly generated; \item $\t$ homotopically smashing; \item $\t$ smashing. \end{enumerate} Then, the implications (1)$\Rightarrow$(2)$\Rightarrow$(3) hold and none of them can be reversed in general. \end{proposition} \begin{proof} The implication (1)$\Rightarrow$(2) is a direct consequence of the definition of homotopically finitely presented object and of Proposition~\ref{prop.cpt = hom fin pres}.
-As for the implication (2)$\Rightarrow$(3), let us assume that $\tau$ is homotopically smashing and let $\mathscr X=(X_i)_{i\in I}$ be a family of objects of $\mathcal{U}^\perp$.
-We have seen in the proof of Lemma \ref{lem.homopcompact-implies-compact} that, looking at $I$ as a discrete category, we can view $\mathscr X$ as an object of $\mathbb{D}(I)$ and then there is a canonical isomorphism $\coprod_{i\in I}X_i\cong \hocolim_\Delta u_!\mathscr X$, with the same notation as in that proof.
-Then we just need to check that $(u_!\mathscr X)_F\in\mathcal{U}^\perp$, for all finite subsets $F\subset I$.
-But we have seen also in the mentioned proof that $(u_!\mathscr X)_F\cong\coprod_{i\in F}X_i$, which is an object of $\mathcal{U}^\perp$ since co-aisles are always closed under finite coproducts.
+\begin{proposition} Let $\t=(\U,\Sigma\V)$ be a $t$-structure in $\D(\bbone)$ and consider the following conditions: \begin{enumerate}[\textup(1\textup)] {\textup{\arabic{enumi}}} \item $\t$ compactly generated; \item $\t$ homotopically smashing; \item $\t$ smashing. \end{enumerate} Then, the implications ``(1)$\Rightarrow$(2)$\Rightarrow$(3)'' hold and none of them can be reversed in general. \end{proposition} \begin{proof} The implication ``(1)$\Rightarrow$(2)'' is a direct consequence of the definition of intrinsically homotopically finitely presented object and of Corollary~\ref{coro_compact=hfp}.
+As for the implication ``(2)$\Rightarrow$(3)'', let us assume that $\t$ is homotopically smashing and let $\mathscr X=(X_i)_{i\in I}$ be a family of objects of $\mathcal{U}^\perp$.
+We have seen in the proof of Lemma \ref{lem.homopcompact-implies-compact} that, looking at $I$ as a discrete category, we can view $\mathscr X$ as an object of $\mathbb{D}(I)$ and then there is a canonical isomorphism $\coprod_{i\in I}X_i\cong \hocolim_P u_!\mathscr X$, with the same notation as in that proof.
+Then we just need to check that $(u_!\mathscr X)_F\in\mathcal{U}^\perp$, for all finite subsets $F\subseteq I$.
+But, in fact, $(u_!\mathscr X)_F\cong\coprod_{i\in F}X_i$, which is an object of $\mathcal{U}^\perp$ since co-aisles are closed under finite coproducts.
 We refer to Examples~\ref{ex.HRS t-structure smash but non-htpy} and~\ref{ex.HRS t-structure non-cpt gen} in the next section for explicit counterexamples showing that the implications in the statement cannot be reversed in general. \end{proof}